nix-community/nixd/README.md

 ## About

-This is a feature-rich nix language server interoperate with C++ nix.
+This is a feature-rich nix language server interoperating with C++ nix.

 Some notable features provided by linking with the Nix library include: